 Seniors Rights Victoria is the key state-wide service dedicated to preventing and responding to elder abuse.
 Seniors Rights Victoria is a community legal centre and is a program of Council on the Ageing (COTA) Victoria.

 Elder abuse is any act that causes harm to an older person and is carried out by someone they know and trust.
 The abuse may be physical, social, financial, psychological or sexual and can include mistreatment and neglect.

-Seniors Rights Victoria (SRV) is a free service that has been established to help prevent elder abuse and safeguard the rights, dignity and independence of older Victorians.
+Seniors Rights Victoria provides information, support, advice, casework and education to help prevent elder abuse and safeguard the rights, dignity and independence of older Victorians.

 Our services are multidisciplinary and include a helpline, specialist legal services and short-term support and advocacy for individuals.